RWB Porsche: The Rauh-Welt Begriff Story

 Nakai Builds Every Car Himself

 For a signature build, Nakai-san flies to the customer, often with little more than hand tools, and works on the car on-site over two or three days.
 He measures by eye, cuts with confidence, and famously works late into the night with a beer and a cigarette close by.
-Because every car is fitted by hand, no two RWB Porsches are exactly alike, and Nakai names each finished build.
-That ritual is why owners talk about getting “a Nakai car” rather than just a widebody kit.
+There is no template and no CAD file.

 Stella Artois: The First RWB

 The car that started it all is Nakai’s own Porsche, a 911 (930) he named Stella Artois after the beer.
-Built as his personal project, Stella Artois set the template for everything RWB would become: the riveted arches, the bold graphics, and the idea that a hard-used Porsche could be the coolest car at any meet.
-It remains the most famous Rauh-Welt Begriff build, and the reason “RWB” and “rough world” became shorthand for an entire style.
+Built as his personal project, it set the template for everything RWB would become: the riveted arches, the bold graphics, and the idea that a hard-used Porsche could be the coolest car at any meet.

 Which Porsches Get the RWB Treatment

-RWB builds are almost always air-cooled 911s.
 The 964 and 993 generations are the most common canvases, with some work on the earlier 930.
 The classic narrow body suits Nakai’s exaggerated arches, and these cars were plentiful and affordable enough to modify when RWB was rising, though that has changed as air-cooled values climbed.

-Nakai has fitted kits to water-cooled cars too, including 996 and 997 911s, but the air-cooled cars remain the spiritual home of RWB.
-Purists tend to see a 964 or 993 RWB as the real thing.
+Purists tend to see a 964 or 993 RWB as the real thing, with the water-cooled cars a step down in the pecking order.
 For a completely different take on reimagining the air-cooled 911, our Singer guide shows the restomod end of the spectrum.

 RWB Around the World